cta-epfl/ctadata/README.md

 ![image](https://user-images.githubusercontent.com/3909535/227050281-2b012c15-ab84-4d75-a961-85057440fcf4.png)

-The rest is similar to the , except t
+The rest is similar to the previous case:

 ```python
 import os